-CAML sells the bulk (90%) of its copper cathodes to international commercial services group, Traxys, in terms of an agreement which is in force until the end of 2018.
-Pricing, on an ex-plant basis, is linked to the London Metal Exchange (LME) copper price, less set selling costs.
+CAML has an off-take agreement with international commercial services group, Traxys, which is in force until the end of 2018, for the bulk (90%) of the copper cathodes produced.
+Pricing, on an ex-plant basis, is linked to the LME copper price, less set selling costs.